EladOzCohen/eladozcohen.com/content/project/Covid_Portfolio/index.md

 ### Q2: Investigating what are the top 10 countries with the highest percentage of their population fully vaccinated.

-Note: The calculation was executed for large countries defined as countries with population over 3 million citizens.
+Note: The calculation was executed for large countries defined as countries with population over 3 million citizens

 ```SQL